 As the only Arab nation member of the G20, an international forum for the governments of 20 major economies, and a founding member of several major international organisations, including the UN and OPEC, the Kingdom plays an important role in the global economy and international trade and diplomatic relations.
-Furthermore, as a founding member of the GCC, the Muslim World League, the Organisation of Islamic Cooperation (the OIC) and the Islamic Development Bank (each of which is headquartered in the Kingdom) as well as the Arab League, the Kingdom has also assumed a leadership position among both Arab countries and the broader Muslim world.
+Furthermore, as a founding member of the GCC, the Muslim World League, the OIC and the Islamic Development Bank (each of which is headquartered in the Kingdom) as well as the Arab League, the Kingdom has also assumed a leadership position among both Arab countries and the broader Muslim world.